 - Communicate clearly and regularly with all members of your organization.
 Set up

-one-on-onemeetings with each team member.
+one-on-onemeetings with each team member on a consistent basis.

 Your culture is the glue that binds your organization together.
-Although it is hard to quantify, culture — the values and ideas that guide your business — is vital to growth.
+Although it is hard to quantify,

-Do this one thing and you’ll have a workplace filled with happy, motivated people.
+Focus on building a great culture and you’ll have a workplace filled with happy, motivated people.